KuraFire/Inclusive/scope.md

     * **REQUIRED**: built-in mechanism for syncing to server
 * Weighting of metrics for algorithmic determination of the user skill level
     * Customization of weighting scales only for those diving into the raw source

+---

+### Development & Implementation

+* Skill trees:
+    * One default object with multiple, linear skill levels (e.g. Beginner, Intermediate, Advanced)
+    * Grouping by feature-set or subject matter: multiple objects with (linear) skill levels in each, user gains experience across all groups (objects)
+    * Skill levels are represented as a numerical index, customizable (default: 1–5)
+    * Default skill group can be averaged aggregate of all sub-groups (if created)
+* Developer polls `Incl.user.skills.level` (for example), or `Incl.user.skills.someGroup.level` to determine when to show UI elements and features

+* Inline UI help indicators for communicating with the user; when a user gains a skill level, UI popups can be used to communicate new features or options to the user